Gud (music producer): Artistry and influences

 Berlander has described his influences of music as generally "left-field".
 He and his sister first listened to nu metal bands like Slipknot and Korn since he was eight or nine years old.
 He then got into electronic music and was producing psychedelic trance since he was twelve, which the genre has always been an influence for his works along with other styles of music involving ambient.
-However, he said in a 2014 interview that he didn't start listening to hip hop until a couple of years before.
+However, in a 2014 interview with Red Bull Music Academy, he stated that he didn't start listening to hip hop until a couple of years before.
 He first used a Sony Ericsson music application, and once he was bought an expensive computer by his mother, he started "really making shit" with the program GarageBand before moving on to Fruity Loops and other programs, and now uses Ableton Live.

-He has stated Lil Wayne, Young Thug, Andre 3000, Nas and Lil Ugly Mane to be his favorite rappers, and hopes to collaborate with Drake, PartyNextDoor, or FKA twigs in the future.
+In the Red Bull interview, Berlander cited Lil Wayne, Young Thug, Andre 3000, Nas and Lil Ugly Mane as his favorite rappers, and when asked about his "dream collaboration[s]", he named Drake, PartyNextDoor, and FKA twigs.
 Clams Casino has been a common comparison with Yung Gud's works, which he addressed in that, like Yung Lean's frequent juxtaposition with Lil B, "It's their only reference because everything else they listen to is straight hip hop.
 They don't know all the shit that I hear in Clams Casino.
 They don't hear what he's influenced by.
 For me, it's like he's just one of them all."

-He has explained how often he makes his music:
+When asked on how often he makes music, Berlander responded:

 "Sometimes I don't do it for months; sometimes I do it all day every day.
 But it's been the only thing I can think about for six years.
 I don't care about anything else. [...]
 I care about a lot of things, but I wouldn't care about all of the other things if I didn't make music.
 All of the other things are based on me doing music in some shape or form.
 Everything else in life becomes okay or fun if I can do this.
 If I couldn't do this I'd lay down forever, put a pillow over my head and just lay there.
 I'd eat and shower maybe once a week, but I'd be posted in one spot forever."